-Estimated number of respondents: Large respondents, 1,502; Small respondents, 5,058.
+Estimated number of respondents: Large respondents, 1,502; Small respondents, 5,058

-Éstimated total annual burden: 1,388,000 hours.
+Estimated total annual burden: 1,388,000 hours.

-As mentioned above, the OCC, FDIC, and OTS have obtained emergency approval under 5 CFR 1320.13.
-The OCC and OTS approvals were obtained prior to the Board revising its burden estimates based on the comments received.
+As mentioned above, the OCC and OTS have obtained emergency approval under 5 CFR 1320.13.
+Their approval was obtained prior to the Board revising its burden estimates based on the comments received.
 For this reason, the OCC and OTS are publishing in this notice the original burden estimates.
 They will issue a Federal Register notice shortly for 60 days of comment as part of the regular PRA clearance process.
 During the regular PRA clearance process the estimated average response time may be re-evaluated based on comments received.
-The FDIC is publishing in this notice the revised burden estimates developed by the Board based on the comments received.
+The FDIC is seeking emergency approval under 5 CFR 1320.13 and is publishing in this notice the revised burden estimates developed by the Board based on the comments received.
 The FDIC will issue a Federal Register notice shortly for 60 days of comment as part of the regular PRA clearance process and, during the regular PRA clearance process, the estimated average response time may be re-evaluated based on comments received.

-OCC
+OCC: